-The model of mindfulness-based supervision offered here is informed by many years of experience and reflection particularly within the Universities of Bangor, Exeter and Oxford as well as the Mindfulness Network.
+The updated framework for mindfulness-based supervision offered here is informed by many years of experience and reflection particularly within the Universities of Bangor, Exeter and Oxford as well as the Mindfulness Network.
 For further information about the nature of mindfulness-based supervision see the following paper: Evans, A., Crane, R., Cooper, L,.
 Mardula, J., Wilks, J., Surawy, C., Kenny, M., Kuyken, W. (2014).
 A Framework for Supervision for Mindfulness-Based Teachers: a Space for Embodied Mutual Inquiry; http://link.springer.com/article/10.1007/s12671-014-0292-4.

 Developed by Cindy Cooper, Alison Evans and Jody Mardula, 2015.
 The Mindfulness Network ©